Need to know

 Some printers prevent you from using 'compatible' third-party inks that are generally much cheaper than the manufacturer's ones.
 They're now obliged to include a statement on the box that they don't work with compatible inks – you might want to avoid these printers.

 Also, a quick Google search will show you how manufacturers restrict third-party ink usage over time.
-It's not uncommon for brands to roll out software updates that block these cartridges on otherwise compatible printers, well after you've purchased them.
+It's not uncommon for brands to roll out software updates that block these cartridges on otherwise compatible printers, well after you've bought them.
 You may want to avoid brands that do this.

 4. Consider a CISS printer